AWS Storage Options – SQS & Redshift

 SQS

-• is a temporary data repository for messages and provides a reliable, highly scalable, hosted message queuing service for temporary storage and delivery of short (up to 256 KB) text-based data messages.
+• is a fully managed message queuing service that provides a reliable, highly scalable, hosted queue for temporary storage and delivery of messages up to 1 MiB in size (increased from 256 KB in August 2025).

-• supports a virtually unlimited number of queues and supports unordered, at-least-once delivery of messages.
+• supports a virtually unlimited number of queues and supports two queue types:

 • can be used to coordinate a multi-step processing pipeline, where each message is associated with a task that must be processed.